Sunday, May 21, 2023

-Bad new came at about 05:30 when I found my main domestic battery bank (2 x 120 Amp Hour AGMS) was indicating only 65% charged, although later that was found to be rather pessimistic, I had a problem especially as it was discharging at over 5 amps, more than I would expect even with low input from the solar and virtually none from the wind turbine.
-I switched off non essentials like the cool box and it was still going down, I started the engine with some difficulty and no charge!
+Bad new came at about 05:30 when I found my main domestic battery bank (2 x 120 Amp Hour AGM's) was indicating only 65% charged, although later that was found to be rather pessimistic, I had a problem; especially as it was discharging at over 5 amps, more than I would expect even with low input from the solar and virtually none from the wind turbine.
+I switched off non essentials like the cool box and it was still going down, I started the engine and no charge!

-Not an emergency as I have a separate engine battery and a third 120 amp AGM domestic battery and can start the engine from any or all of the tree “banks” but concerning and it the alternator I would have to go to “civilisation” with good communications so I could get a replacement shipped there.
+Not an emergency as I have a separate engine battery and a third 120 amp AGM domestic battery and can start the engine from any or all of the three “banks” but concerning, and if it was the alternator I would have to go direct to “civilisation” with good communications so I could get a replacement shipped there.

 The engine started and thanks to the external “intelligent” regulator the 55 amp alternator was soon charging at over 40 amps to the domestic batteries with more to the engine (I don’t have an ammeter on that) and keeping the boats electrical systems working.